-The effective date of organization of the corporation is the date and time the articles were received for filing if the articles are not rejected within the time prescribed by law.
-If a later effective date is desired, specify such date, which may not be later than the 90th day after the articles are received for filing:
+The effective date of organization and time the articles were received for filing if the articles are not rejected within the time prescribed by law.
+If a later effective date is desired, specify such date, which may not be later than the 90th day after the articles are received for filing.